The St. Peter’s Health 2025 Whole Food Challenge will run from October 1st to October 31st. It is free and open to the public.

 Week 1: Understand Whole Foods

-The first step of any whole foods challenge is to become familiar with what whole foods are.
+The first step of any whole foods challenge is to understand exactly what whole foods are.
 They are briefly described above, but the first week you will be provided with more information on how to identify whole foods and processed foods.

 Week 2: How to Read Nutrition Labels